Kiev (brand): Kiev F SLRs

-The Kiev F line, available since around 1980, constituted some of the most westernized 35mm SLRs available in the days of the Soviet Union.
+The Kiev F line, named for the use of the Nikon F-mount, was available since around 1980, constituted some of the most westernized 35mm SLRs available in the days of the Soviet Union.
 To satisfy the large internal demand, there was no discernible export at the time they would have found a ready market in the West.
 Instead, the Zenit with an external selenium meter was sold in large numbers.
 It was Soviet policy to export domestic surplus rather than the more desirable items of their manufacture.

 Production timelines of Kiev F SLRs.

 Kiev 17

 Kiev 17 was the first in the F line of Kiev SLRs.
 It was a fully manual camera.
 It did not even have a light meter.
 It is said to be a really unreliable camera.